liuxiao1468/DEnKF/README.md

 <img src = "img/overview.png" width ="500" />
 </p>

+DEnKF is a reformulation of the traditional ensemble Kalman filter that employs stochastic neural networks to model the process noise implicitly.
+Our work is an extension of previous research on differentiable filters, which has provided a strong foundation for our modular and end-to-end differentiable framework.
+This framework enables each component of the system to function independently, leading to improved flexibility and versatility in implementation.
+Through a series of experiments, we demonstrate the flexibility of this model across a diverse set of real-world tracking tasks, including visual odometry and robot manipulation.
+Moreover, we show that our model effectively handles noisy observations, is robust in the absence of observations, and outperforms state-of-the-art differentiable filters in terms of error metrics.
+Specifically, we observe a significant improvement of at least 59% in translational error when using DEnKF with noisy observations.
+Our results underscore the potential of DEnKF in advancing state estimation for robotics.

 ## Tutorials and Documentation
 A set of tutorials and documentation about DEnKF has been provided in the following Jupyter Notebooks:
 1. [Data Preparation with Example](https://github.com/liuxiao1468/DEnKF/blob/master/pyTorch/1.%20Data%20Preparation%20with%20Example.ipynb)